blairdow/music-alert/README.md

 * I attempted to use Redis and the Resque gem to schedule email sending, but in the end Cron was the right option.
 It was still cool to learn how to use Redis though!
 * sensitive information (gmail login to send emails and Amazon web services key) was kept secure using the Figaro gem and .gitignore
 * Search function was added with [this tutorial](http://www.rymcmahon.com/articles/2) created by [Ryan McMahon](https://github.com/rymcmahon).
+* Default user profile image is a shark/seagull.
+Upload your own to get rid of this creepy thing!

 ##Planning
 * [Trello](https://trello.com/b/dSzsG32O/musicreminders)